gglanzani/lanzani.nl/content/cv.md

 <h1 class="content-subhead">Interests</h1>

-I have a passion for photography and my favorite subjects are my wife and my four kids.
+I have a passion for photography and my favorite subjects are my wife and my seven kids.

 Furthermore I like reading, writing, playing the guitar and music in general.